ABOUT THE SERIES:

 How can artistic processes help us move through and potentially overcome some of our social habits and biochemical responses (narratives, egos, narcissism, attachments, fears, anxieties, etc.) to activate a sense of visceral intertwining, responsibility, compassion, humility, generosity and maturity (not dependent on our will or intellectual choice), opening viable but unimaginable or inarticulable possibilities within our current reference systems?

-For this first cycle of invitations, we are working with six Brazilian artists.
+For this first cycle of invitations (taking place between August and December 2021), we are working with five Brazilian artists.
 Being Brazilian ourselves we felt that this was a good place to start.
 The specific complexity the country is immersed in at the moment—ongoing inequalities and violence towards Indigenous, POC and LGBTQIA+ communities and the earth, heightened by the right-wing government of Bolsonaro—has shattered the illusion of the modern system and made clear that the affective sensibility that can be summoned as resilience must be anchored in other realms of metabolic intelligence.

 The articles in this series are featured in English, with Portuguese versions downloadable as PDFs.